The Board is responsible for overseeing our strategic direction, governance and organisational performance.

 Tom du Preez.

-Mr Tom du Preez was appointed to the Board as a Director in September 2020 and is a member of the Audit, Risk and Compliance Committee.
+Mr Tom du Preez was appointed to the Board in September 2020 and was appointed Chair of the Audit, Risk and Compliance Committee in March 2021.

 Tom is a Chartered Accountant and Management Accountant with extensive local and international experience as an auditor and advisor of small and large international and listed companies in a variety of industries.